 In order to reduce energy consumption on campus by 20% per gross square foot of building space by 2020, changes must be made - both operational and behavioral.
 Clemson University Facilities has implemented several specific operational changes which strive to reduce our campus energy costs and reduce our carbon footprint.
 They include utilizing temperature setbacks, demand management techniques, and retrofitting or upgrading lighting.
 Additionally, buildings across campus that are connected to our central building automated control system (BACS) are programmed for automatic temperature setbacks.
-A list of participating buildings is available as a downloadable PDF.

 Per the Sustainable Energy Policy, the following are the areas of some of the initiatives being taken up by Facilities: